 God wants His people to be in unity.
-True unity, under the truth of the Gospel is an incredibly powerful proof of our Faith.
+True unity, under the truth of the Gospel, is an incredibly powerful proof of our Faith.
 But the idea that the Early Church was a Golden Age of Unity is a fiction.
 Philip Jenkins’ book on the battle over the Christology of the 4th & 5th Cs. is titled Jesus Wars.

-The Church as a Whole would be better served today in its pursuit of unity, if each local congregation focused its primary efforts on loving & serving one another through the power of the Spirit.
-It’s inevitable if they excelled at that, they’d begin looking at all churches & believers in the same way, and unity would be real rather than a program with a start & end date or a campaign based on personalities & hype.
+The Church as a whole would be better served today in its pursuit of unity if each local congregation focused its primary efforts on loving and serving one another through the power of the Spirit.
+It’s inevitable if they excelled at that, they’d begin looking at all churches and believers in the same way, and unity would be real rather than a program with a start & end date or a campaign based on personalities and hype.

 Hey – come to think of it, that’s what DID bring about that short glorious moment of blissful harmony in Jerusalem among the followers of Jesus – they loved and served one another in the power of the Spirit.